neural-maze/blog/content/posts/202405-crewai-ollama-arduino/index.md

 )
 ```

-The agent's goal has information about the circuit we implemented as well as the intended behaviour.
+The agent's goal has information about the circuit we have implemented as well as the intended behaviour.
 In addition,
-you can see the agent is using `llama3` as LLM.
+you can see that the agent is using `llama3` as LLM.

-But, where is the sketch file generated?
-No worries!
-We can control this from the Task assigned to this agent.
-Let
+**But, where is the sketch file generated?  🤔**

-me show it to you.
+Good question!
+We can control this from the Task assigned to the previous agent.
+Let me show you.

 ```python
 sketch_programming_task = Task(